seniorjoinu/reliable-udp/README.md

 fun isClosed(): Boolean

 /**
  * Adds data in processing queue for send.
+Suspends until data is certainly sent.
+Can be canceled.
  *
  * @param data [ByteBuffer] - normalized (flipped) data
  * @param to [InetSocketAddress] - address to send data to *
- * @return [CompletableFuture] of [RUDPSendContext] - future that completes when send succeeds,
+ * @return [RUDPSendContext]
+ */
- *  completes exceptionally when socket closed before send completes, and can be canceled (that will cancel sending) */ fun send(data: ByteBuffer, to: InetSocketAddress): CompletableFuture<RUDPSendContext>
+suspend fun send(data: ByteBuffer, to: InetSocketAddress): RUDPSendContext

 /**
  * [RUDPSocket.send] but instead of [ByteBuffer] it sends [ByteArray]